Rookie441/CTF/CTFs/CDDC22_Writeup.md

 > We can tell that this is the correct person because he has been dismissed from his photo company as mentioned in his blogpost.
 Under his tweets, we see a secret.
 If we change the `x` to `t`, we get https://bit.ly/3rVJKns which is a password protected zip file.

 > We still need to find the password.
-After some trial and error, we found our that he has a Youtube account with the name `rayet0913`.
+After some trial and error, we found out that he has a Youtube account with the name `rayet0913`.

 ![image](https://user-images.githubusercontent.com/68913871/175226853-62d20c93-1fc2-48dd-ae24-7a55e379ab71.png)